MaxMalinowski/microcontroller/README.md

 ## Ex.
 5

-Read the inputs of the tastatur
+Read the inputs of the keyboard